 How Do I Delete a User?

-On the opposite end of the spectrum, if you’d like to remove a user, go to the All Users page using the left-hand dark gray navigation.
+On the opposite end of the spectrum, if you’d like to remove a user, go to the All Users page using the left-hand admin menu.
 Hover over the user you’d like to remove, and you’ll see a few links pop up right below their username.
 Click remove.
 You’ll have to click one more button to confirm the removal, and you’re set.

 Still Have Questions?